 - EPOS GSP 300 – the best stereo gaming headset

 - Roccat Elo X Stereo – the best budget gaming headset

 - Corsair Virtuoso RGB Wireless SE – the best premium wireless gaming headset

-- EPOS H3Pro Hybrid – the best travel gaming headset
+- EPOS H3Pro Hybrid – the best wireless gaming headset with ANC

 - Razer BlackShark V2 Pro (2023) – the best wireless gaming headset for esports